MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/understanding-windows-update-automatic-and-optional-rules-for-driver-distribution.md

 ## Optional/Manual updates

-In Windows version 1909 and down-level, Windows Update will automatically distribute **Optional** drivers in the following scenarios:
+In Windows Version 1909 and below, Windows Update will automatically distribute **Optional/Manual** drivers in the following scenarios:
 * A device has no applicable drivers available in the Driver Store ("Driver Not Found"), and there is no applicable **Automatic** driver
 * Or *if the only locally available driver is generic*.
 That is, the only locally available driver is a system-provided driver that provides only basic device functionality, and there is no applicable **Automatic** driver